Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

   })
   ```

-**Level 3 Challenges**

-Use components!
+**Challenge 10** - Use components!
 Whenever possible you should use a component.
 React uses a component architecture.
 The component architectrure is a really good thing it makes your projects easier to manage, keeps your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and makes your code more portable.

 1. Make a component that is a category button.
   - Define this in a module/JS file.
 Something like: `category-button.js`